 It was the Spanish who took vanilla to the rest of the world, most likely part of the Pacific Ocean Manila Galleon trade through the Philippine Islands.
 In Mesoamerica, shipments of vanilla could have come from southern Chiapas, Guatemala, and El Salvador.
 There is no explicit mention of vanilla trade in the records of the Manila Galleon, but there is a listed ‘Vanilla of Guatemala’ in an 1837 botanical treatise of the Philippines.

 Using Vanilla in food

-Vanilla can compliment a great deal of food types.
+Vanilla can complement a great deal of food types.
 You can see sample recipes on our website that utilises both Vanilla Pods & Vanilla Extracts including:

 Any questions, please get in touch via the contact page.